 Testing is crucial to ensure your application works as expected.
 Learn different testing methodologies and tools to identify and fix bugs.

-7. Deployment and Hosting
+7. Deployment and hosting

 Learn how to deploy your web application to a server and make it accessible to users.
 Familiarize yourself with cloud platforms like AWS, Azure, and Google Cloud.